Healthcare Fraud Defense & Anti-Kickback Statute Defense

 The available defenses depend on the specific allegations.
 Common defenses in a complex healthcare fraud or anti-kickback violation case include the following:

 Lack of intent to defraud.
 The government must prove willful and knowing fraud.
 This is an extremely high burden under the law.
 Billing errors and negligence are not crimes.
+In controlled substances cases, the Supreme Court’s decision in Ruan v.
+United States requires proof that the prescriber subjectively knew or intended that their conduct was unauthorized.

 Good faith reliance.
 Reliance on the advice of counsel or compliance programs can negate the element of intent.